On visualization of the linearity problem for mapping class groups of surfaces: Once-punctured surface

-In other words, under the identification of $\fg$ with its image via $i$, the natural action of $\mcg$ on $\fg$ coincides with the conjugation action in $\mcg$.
-Since the former is faithful by the Dehn--Nielsen theorem, it follows that the centralizer $\cz{\mcg}{i(\fg)}$ is trivial.
-Hereafter, we identify $\fg$ with its image in $\mcg$ via $i$ and omit the symbol $i$ if no confusion may occur.
+where the multiplication in the left-hand side is the one in $\mcg$, and $f_*$ denotes the natural action of $f$ on $\fg$.
+In other words, the natural action of $\mcg$ on $\fg$ coincides with the conjugation action in $\mcg$.

-Now, let $G$ be an arbitrary group.
-We first record a direct consequence of Lemma \ref{Lemma1}. \begin{prop} Let $\varphi: \mcg \to G$ denote an arbitrary homomorphism.
-Then $\varphi$ is injective if and only if its restriction to $\fg$ is injective. \end{prop}
+Now we obtain the following as a combination of the Dehn--Nielsen theorem and the Birman exact sequence: \begin{lemma} Let $\varphi: \mcg \to G$ be an arbitrary homomorphism into any group $G$.
+Then $\varphi$ is injective if and only if its restriction to $\fg$ is injective. \end{lemma} \begin{proof} First, the only if part is trivial.
+Suppose next that $\varphi$ is injective on $\fg$.
+For any $f \in \ker{\varphi}$, $\gamma \in \fg$, we have